ellenupark/acnh_villager/README.md

 # AcnhVillager

 ## Description

-View detailed information on villagers from Animal Crossing New Horizons.
+ACNH Villager is a Command Line Interface (CLI) that provides detailed information on villagers from Animal Crossing New Horizons.
+It is built with object oriented Ruby and utilizes data from an outside API.

 ## Installation